Project Fair & Good

 We work with Thai farmers who live in the dry north-east of Thailand, and Indian farmers who live in the north of India, in the so-called Foothills of the Himalayas, and grow high-quality organic rice.
 The traditional rice varieties - jasmine and basmati rice - are produced according to strict organic guidelines as well as our own sustainable guidelines.

 Continuous training and support for farmers' own competencies are important foundations for the success of the project, which now includes over 4,000 small farmers.
 They farm their land, small areas of an average of 1 hectare, manually or by means of equipment they share with other farmers from the cooperative.
-The fact that farmers can market their products under the fairtrade label of FLO is self-evident and ensures that they receive fair prices.
-The fairtrade premiums can be used to finance investments in the infrastructure of the cooperative or in general projects in the individual villages.
+The farmers can market their products under the Fairtrade label of Fairtrade International (FLOCERT).
+The Fairtrade-minimum price enables financial stability and serves as a safety net in case of fluctuations in prices.
+The Fairtrade premiums can be used to finance investments in the infrastructure of the cooperative or in general projects in the individual villages.

 On-site project support and regular motivation visits are important pillars of the project.
 In this way, we ensure that the well-being of the individual farmers and of the community can be maintained.
 The "fair & good" riceproject thus positively affects the people and the environment and secures their future.
 With the purchase of these delicious rice varieties more and more conscious consumers are improving the living conditions of the rice farmers.